tloriato/tloriato.github.io/_posts/2025-01-18-the-zcash-bullish-tesis.md

 ![](/assets/png/zcash-shielded-balance-eoy.png){:.float-image-right}

 It gets better.
-The release of this hardware wallet came integrated with Zashi, a new Zcash Mobile wallet developed by ECC, which is one of the many now stable and existing Zcash wallets present across all platforms.
-Zashi wallet comes also integrated with Coinbase to allow newcomers to purchase Zcash straight from their mobile using ApplePay/GooglePay and Flexa, allowing them to purchase physical goods in thousands of merchants across the US, Canada, and El Salvador.
+The release of this hardware wallet came integrated with Zashi, a new Zcash Mobile wallet developed by ECC, one of the many stable and existing Zcash wallets present across all platforms.
+The Zashi wallet is also integrated with Coinbase to allow newcomers to purchase Zcash straight from their mobile using ApplePay/GooglePay and Flexa, allowing them to buy physical goods in thousands of merchants across the US, Canada, and El Salvador.

-These developments have allowed the expansion of ZECs being stored in shielded, private addresses, with an ever-great pace in the last month of 2024 and probably a bigger one once Keystone is in the hands of more people, or Ledger and Trezor decides to take their user's privacy seriously.
-Which is doubtful by their constant data breaches.
+These developments have allowed the expansion of ZECs stored in shielded, private addresses, with an ever-great pace in the last month of 2024 and probably a bigger one once Keystone is in the hands of more people or Ledger and Trezor decide to take their users' privacy seriously, which is doubtful given their constant data breaches.

 The reduction in computation needed to perform encrypted transactions by orders of magnitude since 2016 has also been poisoned to unblock another wallet frontier: browser wallets.
 On September 26, 2024, the ChainSafe team successfully performed the world's first Zcash-shielded transaction from a browser.
 The WebZjs project is aimed to be production-ready in February.